limit-org/.github/profile/README.md

 # 👋 Heya!
-We are the Limit-org.
+We are Limit-org.
 ### We're the team behind the "Limits" forum.
 ### Limits aims to be a forum site similar to reddit with only one topic in mind: Tech.
 ### We feature: